 Blood samples were collected via cardiac puncture.
 The blood samples were collected by cardiac puncture and kept at a temperature of 4°C for 6 hours.
 The blood samples were then centrifuged at 3000 rpm for 10 minutes and used for biochemical analysis.
 In the present study, the liver function was evaluated with serum levels of Glutamyl transferase (GGT), Alkaline phosphatase (ALP), Alanine amino transferase (ALT) and Aspartate amino transferase (AST) using commercial diagnostic kits (Randox laboratory kit, England).

-Histopathologyresults
+HistopathologicalExamination

 Liver sections were fixed in 10% formalin for 6-12 hours.
 They were processed and examined for histological changes at the college of health sciences Pathology Facility.
 For light microscopy examination, the formalin fixed tissues (liver) were dehydrated through ascending grades of alcohol, cleared in three changes of xylene, and were embedded in paraffin.
 Serial sections, each of 4-micron thickness, were cut and stained with H and E as per standard protocol.
 Stained sections were morphologically evaluated, and the pictures of the slides were taken for comparison.